HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 	}
 ```

-In assembly mode, this rule is always excecuted.
+In assembly mode, this rule is always executed.

 ## What's going on behind the scenes before we run idba_ud?

 A note regarding `idba_ud` is that it requires a single fasta as an input.
 Because of that, what we do is use `fq2fa` to merge the pair of reads of each sample to one fasta, and then we use `cat` to concatenate multiple samples for a co-assembly.
-The `fasta` file that is created is create as a temporary file, and is deleted once `idba_ud` finishes running.
+The `fasta` file that is created is a temporary file, deleted once `idba_ud` finishes running.
 If this is annoying to you, then feel free to contact us or just hack it yourself.

 ## Can I change the parameters of samtools view?